Volinga Suite - User Manual

 💡

 If you are using Volinga Creator in a mobile browser, you will have the option to directly record a video from your camera.
-However, we recommend not to use this method, since the quality of the video recorded from the browser camera is low.
-Uploading a video from your camera roll will results in better quality.
+However, be aware that the quality of video recorded in-browser on mobile is low and may result in a lower quality asset than using the iOS/Android native camera application and uploading the consequent file.

-When capturing videos or images to create NeRFs, the capturing process have a great influence on the output quality.
-We strongly recommend to follow this guide developed by Jonathan Stephens and Jared Heinly:
+When capturing videos or images to create radiance fields, the capturing process has a a very high level of influence on the output quality.
+We strongly recommend to follow this guide developed by Jonathan Stephens and Jared Heinly for good capture practice:

 We also recommend to watch the episode of the podcast “Computer Vision Decoded” where they explain this guide in detail: https://www.youtube.com/watch?v=AQfRdr_gZ8g&t=4s